Tap here to get 5 Secrets to Stress Free Dinners

 For Steaks

-• Place the steaks between 2 layers of plastic wrap and pound to 1/4 inch thin.
+• Place the steaks between two layers of plastic wrap and pound to 1/4 inch thin.
 Pat the steak dry on both sides.
 Season the steaks with salt and black pepper on each side.

 4 cube steaks, 1/2 teaspoon kosher salt, 1/8 teaspoon black pepper